LaBudde & Marr | Online Exhibits

 Church - KMBC Radio Collection Highlights

-As part of the NEH grant project that funded cataloging of transcription discs from radio station KMBC, this multimedia web exhibit showcases highlights from the Arthur B. Church - KMBC Radio Collection, housed in LaBudde Special Collections and its audio division, Marr Sound Archives.
+As part of the NEH grant project that funded cataloging of transcription discs from radio station KMBC, this multimedia web exhibit showcases highlights from the Arthur B. Church - KMBC Radio Collection, housed in LaBudde Special Collections and Marr Sound Archives.

 Nancy Holmes Corse Diary

 Vermont native's diary from 1858-1859, consisting of scans of original diary pages alongside typed transcriptions.